huggingface/transformers/docs/source/en/model_doc/beit3.md

 The BEiT-3 model was proposed in [Image as a Foreign Language: BEiT Pretraining for All Vision and Vision-Language Tasks](https://arxiv.org/abs/2208.10442) by Wenhui Wang, Hangbo Bao, Li Dong, Johan Bjorck, Zhiliang Peng, Qiang Liu, Kriti Aggarwal, Owais Khan Mohammed, Saksham Singhal, Subhojit Som, Furu Wei.
+Beit3 is family of models are multimodal
+which treats image as a foreign langauge and embeds images.
+Beit3 uses Multiway transformers (from VLMo) and does deep fusion of modality-specific encoding, then trained for various lanugauage , vision tasks.

 The abstract from the paper is the following: